Angular vs ReactJS : Which one is Most In-Demand Frontend Development Framework in 2019?

 Angular is used by companies Google, Forbes, Youtube, Wix, telegram and React is used by companies Facebook, Instagram, Twitter, Airbnb, Netflix, Paypal, Uber.

-Market Trend or Jobs: If we try to search for the jobs on StackOverflow and Upwork for Angular and React we find below results.
+Market Trend or Jobs: If we try to search for the jobs on StackOverflow and Upwork for Angular and React we find the below results.

 From the above two results, it’s clear that React developers are more available than Angular and its demand is high.

 Conclusion: Before we come to any conclusion we need to keep in mind that there is no best framework or library.
-Choosing a framework or library completely depends on your project level, requirements and your goals.
+Choosing a framework or library completely depends on your project level, requirements, and your goals.
 Every framework or library has some pros and cons, same with React and Angular.
-From the above all factors if you are a beginner or have less coding practice also if you want stability for your project you can go with React because it’s learning curve is fast and easier also job in the market is higher than Angular.
+From the above all factors if you are a beginner or have less coding practice also if you want stability for your project you can go with React because its learning curve is fast and easier also job in the market is higher than Angular.
 It might be frustrating if you are choosing Angular because after every 6 months you will experience major upgrades for Angular.
-Another thing is if you want a full blown framework to build a large scale project and love to follow straight forward coding strategy then go with Angular.
+Another thing is if you want a full-blown framework to build a large scale project and love to follow straight forward coding strategy then go with Angular.